CaroShaf/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis
 This analysis was conducted using data collected by Amazon and available from their S3 (Simple Storage Service) as a public dataset.
 Over 50 datasets on reviews of a variety of product categories, with data on reviews by Vine Program participants and non-Vine participants.
 Vine Program participants are paid for their reviews, whereas non-Vine participants are not paid.
 The purpose of this study was to determine if being paid to write reviews has an effect on the sentiment of the reviews.

 This study only looked at one Amazon S3 dataset on musical instruments.
-The Amazon s3 dataset was extracted into an AWS database and then passed through a Google Colab PySpark(v.3.1.1) notebook, where it was loaded into a PostgreSQL (v4.4) database.
+The Amazon s3 dataset was extracted into an AWS database and then passed through a Google Colab
+PySpark(v.3.1.1) notebook, where it was loaded into a PostgreSQL (v4.4) database.
 Some transformation of data was done by producing tables in PostgreSQL and then read into another Colab PySpark notebook to process into dataframes and to produce the following results.(Images of the PostgreSQL tables are included at the end of this document.)

 ## Results
+The following statistics were generated to compare the two groups of review writers.

 ### Number of Vine reviews and non-Vine reviews (see images for Percentages, below, which contain these figures)
   * Non-vine reviews: 14477